 Auto headlamps are now part of the Aura's equipment list.

-Hyundai has made the Aura future ready by equipping it with dual front and side airbags as standard, with curtain airbags available in the higher variants.
-Also, safety features like ESP, hill-start assist and automatic headlamps have been added.
+Hyundai has made the Aura future ready by equipping it with six airbags as standard.
+Also, safety features like ESP, hill-start assist and automatic headlamps have been added to the higher variants.

 The Aura facelift also gets traction control.